 - taking dumbbells from clients after they complete a DB bench press

-Obviously, these are just generalities.
+Obviously, these are just general statements.
 The actual nature and severity of the injury will also depend on several factors such as how much weight was lifted, the number of sets and reps, and the length of time the exercise/ movement was performed (weeks vs months vs years).
 Lifting technique and individual bio-mechanics also play a role.

 I would be remiss if I did not bring up one of the most serious overuse injuries – rhabdomyolysis.
 Those who know me are aware of how passionate I am about this topic.
 If you don't know what “rhabdo” is, I have the perfect resource for you.